FerdinandEiteneuer/damedic_coding_challenge/README.md

 3. After training, use the network to process the data from the test samples.
 4. To get the recommendations, use the 5 highest values of the predictions, while excluding the icd codes that were already present in the test samples.

-Since the random seeds are fixed, the training process should be reproducible and require about 25 Epochs.
+Since the random seeds are fixed, the training process should be reproducible and will finish due to Early Stopping after about 29 Epochs.